Thrift Savings Plan (TSP)

 TSP Catch-Up Contributions

-TSP catch-up contributions were supplemental tax-deferred employee contributions that employees could make to TSP beyond the maximum amount they could contribute through regular contributions.
+TSP catch-up contributions are supplemental tax-deferred employee contributions that employees can make to TSP beyond the maximum amount they could contribute through regular contributions.

-Note: In Fall 2024, TSP will send a one-time notice to eligible participants turning age 60–63 in calendar year 2025.
+Note: In Fall 2024, TSP sent a notice to eligible participants turning age 60–63 in calendar year 2025.
 The employee's date of birth must be accurate in the National Finance Center (NFC) system to ensure eligibility for higher catch-up contribution limits, with no opt-in required.

 TSP Spillover Contributions